jerry81/GHP/2021/nov.md

 - adele reaches #1, but sales down from last album
 - lady gaga gets bad reviews for gucci movie
 - PhD student demonstrates laser in silicon

+11/30
+- jack dorsey steps down from twitter
+  - CTO parag agrawal will replace
+- "afrophobia" describes recent omicron scare
+- smollett tiral starts in chiraq
+- scientists may have found alzheimer cause
+- pentagon upgrade vs beijing: guam australia bases
+- scientists - build living robots that can reproduce
+- new opioids more powerful than fentanyl appear in DC
+  - wave of overdoses
+- ghislaine trial begins
+- intel stockpiling legacy tech for security research
+- big tech pay isps to upgrade networks/telcos
+- AMD to increase RX GPU prices by 10%
+- Nissan plan to roll out electric vehicles - 17.6B
+- goog sued by fired employees over "dont be evil" mantra
+- amzn prepares for holiday crunch with new network to speed delivery
+- who warns about omicron being high global risk
+- amzn appstore broken on android for a whole month
+- Henan to monitory foreign students and journalists with surveliance system
+- US faces quarter shortage
+- streamers on twitch burning out
+  - 8 to 10 hrs a day
+- MSFT accuse of anti-competition by bundling onedrive, teams in windows
+- raspberry pi may go public in spring
+- magnus carlsen wants quicker games and is rich through sponsorships, found company "Play Magnus" - play against magnus